Washington Legal Separation Attorney

-Couples who enter into legal separation agreements can remain separated indefinitely, or if they choose, can request the separation be converted into a decree of divorce.
-The only stipulation for converting a decree of separation into a decree of divorce in Washington is that six months must pass from the court's entry of the separation decree.
-Once the divorce decree is entered, the marriage will be dissolved.
+However, a couple can request that the separation be converted into a decree of divorce.
+The only stipulation for converting a decree of separation in Washington is that six months must pass from the court's entry of the separation decree.
+Once the new decree is entered, the marriage will be dissolved.

 Why Choose Legal Separation over Divorce?